 How Betterhelp Helped Me To Be A Recovering Pessimist And A Solution-Oriented Individual- Jennifer

 Before signing up for BetterHelp, I actually grew up going to a number of counselors in-person, which left me with a very bad taste of counseling.
 I grew up in an abusive household and my generally-considered-normal reactions to the neglect and abuse caused my guardians to put me in counseling against my will.
-I was diagnosed and medicated for a number of things that I do not have.
-I never had a say in my counselors and it was hard to get adults to believe me about what the real issues were so I just stopped trying.
-Because of those experiences I had actually sworn off counseling.
-Therefore, as an adult, I was very bitter that people who were trained to kind of notice these things had missed everything that was going on with me in my homelife.
+I was diagnosed and medicated for a number of things that I did not have.
+I never had a say in my counselors and it was hard to get adults to believe me about what the real issues were, so I just stopped trying.
+I had actually sworn off counseling because of those experiences.
+Therefore, as an adult, I was very bitter that people who were trained to kind of notice these things had missed everything that was going on with me in my home life.

-As an adult I have leftover issues from childhood with self-esteem and I've never really felt I've thrived.
-However, the main reason I decided to seek help was because of my husband, who I have been with for 11 years, became addicted to prescription pills in 2014 while I was pregnant with our son which then progressed into heroin.
+As an adult, I have leftover self-esteem issues from childhood and I've never really felt I've thrived.
+However, the main reason I decided to seek help was because my husband, who I have been with for 11 years, became addicted to prescription pills in 2014 while I was pregnant with our son, which then progressed into heroin.
 I found out about his addiction in 2015 when I found him overdosed, leaving me with PTSD.
-After a shaky recovery for a year he had a very bad and devastating relapse that was ongoing and derailing our lives and our once-beautiful relationship.
-In February of this year he abruptly left me and our son with absolutely no warning and we had no idea what was going on.
-He had left us with nothing, so I was forced to move from NC to KY to live with my mom and the grief, anxiety, and depression were overwhelming.
+After a shaky recovery for a year, he had a very bad and devastating relapse that was ongoing and derailing our lives and our once-beautiful relationship.
+In February of this year, he abruptly left me and our son with absolutely no warning and we had no idea what was going on.
+He had left us with nothing, so I was forced to move from NC to KY to live with my mom and the grief, anxiety, and depression was overwhelming.
 I was completely emotionally crippled.
 At my lowest, I rationalized how my son would be better off without me and that my life was over because the love of my life is gone.
-My husband's addiction caused a series of events that snowballed into being completely dependent on him and losing him was devastating for a number of reasons.
+My husband's addiction caused a series of events that snowballed.
 I was heartbroken, my anxiety was out of control, I couldn't find any support or even a tiny bit of relief, and I was overwhelmed by the prospect of being a single parent with no skills or job history.